Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Experimental Settings

 \subsection{Additional Training Details}

-In average, the training time for DrQA, BERT\_base, MC-BERT, KT-NET and CMedBERT takes 10, 16, 16, 27 and 25 minutes per epoch on a TiTAN RTX GPU.
-All the models are implemented by the PyTorch deep learning framework.
+In average, the training time for DrQA, BERT\_base, MC-BERT, KT-NET, ERNIE, KMQA and CMedBERT takes 10, 16, 16, 27, 29, 28 and 25 minutes per epoch on a TiTAN RTX GPU.
+All the models are implemented by the PyTorch deep learning framework \footnote{https://pytorch.org/}.

 \end{CJK}